Skip to content

 Viewing spam test results

-To check your spam test results, do the following:
+To check your spam test results:

 1. Select the Spam Testing tab in the Inbox Vision section.
 The Spam Test Result table lists the spam filter name, status, and type.